-To help ensure the safety, health, and well-being of our colleagues and students during the active Coronavirus pandemic, I, like many TAMU-C faculty and staff members will be working from "Alternative Work Locations" (typically home) to the extent practical and possible or as mandated by the administration or local/state officials.
-Thus, all advising and course activities will be conducted via on-line means.
-I do not expect to be scheduling face-to-face office meetings for the foreseeable future.
-Please direct any questions or communication as directed above.
-If email proves to be insufficient for a particular topic, an on-line meeting may be considered.
+To help ensure the safety, health, and well-being of our colleagues and students during the active Coronavirus pandemic, advising and course activities will be conducted via on-line means, to the extent possible.
+Email is the preferred means of communication and if email proves to be insufficient for communication on a particular topic, an on-line meeting may be coordinated.
 Note that telephone and voice mail contact are not an appropriate or reliable means of contacting the instructor as the line and voice mailbox are not actively monitored.

-D2L Brightspace (MyLeo On-line) Technical Support
+.D2L Brightspace (MyLeo On-line) Technical Support